jnozzi/cocoadev.com/markdown/ResizingNSViewToFitContents.md

-I have an General/NSView which contains a variable number of subviews.
+I have an NSView which contains a variable number of subviews.
 Is there any way to have the view resize to fit all of its contents?

 ----